 He graduated from Penn State with a Bachelor’s of Business Administration in Management and holds an Associate Degree in Engineering from Penn State.

 Mr. Whitfield is a long time and active member of Rotary International, volunteering as District Chairman for Youth Exchange for the Delmarva peninsula, as well as being an active member of the Milford Rotary Club.
 He is a board member of Rotary’s Eastern States Student Exchange, where he serves as a Country Contact for Argentina, Paraguay, Bolivia, Peru, Romania, Ukraine, and Russia.
 He is presently serving as President of the Delaware State Chapter of the American Public Works Association.

 During his free time, Mark enjoys relaxing at the Delaware beaches in the summer, and is an avid ice hockey and football fan, following the Pittsburgh Penguins, the Steelers, and his beloved Nittany Lions.

 About a City Manager

-The City of Milford is governed under the Council-Manager form of government which is the most popular structure of government in the United States among municipalities with populations of 2,500 or more.
-It is one of several ways U.S. municipalities and counties can organize.
-Under this form, residents elect a governing body including a Mayor to adopt legislation and set policy.
-The governing body then hires a City Manager with broad executive authority to carry out those policies and oversee the local government’s day-to-day operations.
+The City of Milford is governed under the Council-Manager form of government which is the most popular structure of government in the United States among municipalities with populations of 10,00 or more according to surveys by the International City/County Management Association (ICMA).